parryc/thevoid/templates/leflan/language_lithuanian.md

 saũsis   | balañdis  | lı̇́epa     | spãlis
 vasãris  | gegužė    | rugpjūtis | lãpkritis
 kóvas    | biržẽlis  | rugsėjis  | grúodis

+## Decades

+Decades are referred to as 1st to 10th decade of a century and start on the "1" year.
+For example, 1901-1910 is the 1st decade, so on to 1991-2000 is the 10th decade of the 1900s.
+There is a chance that a Lithuanian speaker will therefore be off one decade when hearing a decade in English – e.g. the 70s would potentially be misconstrued as the 7th decade or last year of the 7th decade, and thus assume 1961-1970.

+The decade form is made with the oridnal number + _dešimtmetis_, so literally "the Xth decade".
+For example `aštuntas dešimtmetis:the 8th decade/1971-1980`.

 # Questions